sav-che/TL-2/Authors/Nelson, Aven {std. A. Nels.}.md

-> [!cite] BHL link: this entry starts at [page 722](https://www.biodiversitylibrary.org/item/104137#page/738/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 722](https://www.biodiversitylibrary.org/page/33355809) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Nelson, Aven (1859-1952), American botanist, plant collector and educator at the University of Wyoming, as professor of biology from 1887; founder of the Rocky Mountain herbarium (RM); Dr. phil.
-Denver 1904; president of the University of Wyoming 1917-1922. (*A. Nels.*).
+Denver 1904; president of the University of Wyoming 1917-1922.
+**Abbreviated name**: *A. Nels.*

 #### Herbarium and types